LoveLess1212/CSE_VGU_ObsidianMarkDown/CTF/Architecture design Problem 1.md

 -> We now know that the author of the reference book, is not found UML useful during the design process of the architecture and "prefer informal notations that are quicker to write and easily drawn on a white board"

 >[!conclusion]
-In the book, we have no clue of which UML diagram is used for which view in the process of software's architectural design.
+In the book, we have no clue of which UML diagram is used for which view in the process of software's [[architectural design]].
 Furthermore, the author does not suggest using UML for software architecture design.

 But in the reference part of the book, we could find some useful information about this discussion.
 # UML: Software Engineering with Objects and Components